Is Delta-8 THC Legal in New York?

 New York Delta-8 THC Laws

-The New York State Department of Health released new regulations for hemp cannabinoid products in May 2021.
-Among them, the key change was banning hemp-derived cannabinoids made through isomerization:
+The New York State Department of Health released regulations for hemp cannabinoid products in May 2021.
+Among them, the critical change was banning hemp-derived cannabinoids made through isomerization:

 All cannabinoid hemp processors shall…(11) not use synthetic cannabinoids, or Δ8-tetrahydrocannabinol or Δ10-tetrahydrocannabinol created through isomerization, in the extraction or manufacturing of any cannabinoid hemp products;